CellProfiling/pipex/README.md

   - `anndata_TissUUmaps.h5ad`: TissUUmaps project file. **OBS** this file will only be present if you have run the generate_tissuumaps command)
 - `analysis/quality_control` folder: it contains the following items:
   - Several image files: these are image representations of intermediate steps of the cell segmentation process.
 Useful as post-verification and/or to refine the parameters if the result is not what you expected.
-- `preprocessed` folder: it contains the following items:
-  - Same image file: the preprocessed resulting image.
-  - Several image files: these are other image generated by the preprocessing step, including heat maps.

 **Implicit batch mode**

 Remember that nothing prevents you to run several different experiments by using different data folders in the command list introduced in `pipex_batch_list.txt`!

 PIPEX GUI